 Find out what triggers your baby’s eczema.

 There are many triggers, please read our eczema triggers article to learn more about what are some of the most common eczema triggers as well as how to identify your potential triggers.
 Likely it can be related to genetics, food allergies, household care products, or the weather.
 Identifying what causes the flare up will greatly help to minimize future eczema flareups, subsequently diminish the severity of any symptoms.
-If you are having trouble identifying the cause of eczema, reach out to LEMYKA health group, as we constantly share our experience and findings with the community, or consult your doctor to discuss any underlying issues, get skin prick test or blood test done to identify the triggers.
+If you are having trouble identifying the cause of eczema, reach out to LEMYKA health group or subscribe.
+LEMYKA researchers constantly share our experience and findings with our eczema community.
+You may also consult your doctor to discuss any underlying issues, get skin prick test or blood test done to identify the triggers.

-The first line eczema remedy is always using moisturizers.
-It helps skin hold moisture in.
-Especially for newborns, infants and babies less than two years old, you want to start with natural, gentle eczema treatment before trying prescription medication.
+Once the triggers are identified, start skin hydration.
+Skin hydration is considered as the first line eczema remedy.
+Moisturizers help skin hold moisture in.
+Especially for newborns, infants and babies less than two years old, you want to start with natural, gentle eczema treatment such as skin barrier moisturizers before trying prescription medication.
 Every case of eczema is different, so do not be discouraged if you need to try multiple products in order to find out what is best for your child.
 There are many products on the market that range from steroid based creams to natural remedies.
 Although medicated products work to quickly relieve rashes and itching, they could lead to long term side effects such as thinning of the skin.
-As you may know, restoring skin barrier is important among eczema sufferers.
+As you may know, restoring skin barrier is important among eczema sufferers, temporary inflammation relieve may not be enough.
 Some experiences topical steroid withdrawal, a painful and severe skin complication process.

 Before using a new product, it is important to test it on a small area of the skin, even if it is made with all natural ingredients!
 Sometimes a baby might be allergic to a natural plant-based ingredient that parents are not aware about, which could lead to an allergic reaction or rash on the skin.
 We recommend testing our product on a small patch of your baby’s skin before applying it to a larger area.
 If your child’s symptoms are severe, and natural products are not showing any improvement to skin, consult your doctor to find out what alternative remedies could better suit your child.